polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ### Preparing the eMMC for Icicle Kit
 If the HSS is not present in eNVM, using the y-modem loader, transfer the HSS to eNVM on the Icicle kit.
 Power on the board, and connect to UART0.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 Press a key to stop automatic boot.
-In the hss console, type `usbdmsc` to expose the emmc as a block device.
+In the HSS console, type `usbdmsc` to expose the eMMC as a block device.
 Connect the board to your development machine using J16, located beside the SD card slot.

 Once this is complete, use `dmesg` to check what the drive identifier for the onboard eMMC is.